calcium-lang/spec/README.md

 Free Documentation License</a>".
 </pre>

+The syntax file is licensed under the [GNU General Public License v3](LICENSE.GPL).

-The code snippets and the build script are licensed under the [Unlicense](UNLICENSE).
+The code snippets are licensed under the [Unlicense](UNLICENSE).